MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/authoring-overview.md

 ### Sign in to the app
 1. Launch the Guides application from the Start menu on your PC.
-2. In the Welcome to Guides screen, choose Sign in.
+2. In the **Welcome to Guides** screen, choose **Sign in**.

     ![Welcome to Guides)](media/welcome-to-guides.PNG
-3. In the Sign in dialog box, select Work or school account, and then select Continue.
+3. In the **Sign in** dialog box, select **Work or school account**, and then select **Continue**.
-4. In the Sign in screen, enter the User account and password assigned to you by your organization.
+4. In the **Sign in** screen, enter the User account and password assigned to you by your organization.
 If you’re the administrator, these are the credentials you created when you signed up for the trial subscription.

     ![Sign-in to the PC app)](media/sign-in-pc.PNG "Sign in to the PC app")

-5. Select the instance you want to use if there’s more than one instance, and the select Continue.
+5. Select the instance you want to use if there’s more than one instance, and the select **Continue**.

     ![Choose an instance)](media/choose-instance-pc.PNG "Choose an instance")